aixos/script.hello.world/readme.txt

-This is a hello world popup tutorial for Kodi.
+This is a hello world popup tutorial for Kodi v21 (Omega)

 It is meant to be used as a guide to making your first Kodi Add-on.